lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-sessiond.md

 instances of `lttng-sessiond` may run simultaneously, each belonging to a different user and each operating independently of the others.
-Only `root`'s session daemon, however, may control LTTng kernel modules (i.e. the kernel tracer).
+Only `root`'s session daemon, however, may control LTTng kernel modules (that is, the kernel tracer).
 With that in mind, if a user has no root access on the target system, he cannot trace the system's kernel, but should still be able to trace its own instrumented applications.